Oumaima-El-Badraouy/happyNation/README.md

-# Happynance - Employee Well-Being AI Evaluation App
+# HappyNation - Employee Well-Being AI Evaluation App

 A comprehensive mobile application that evaluates employee well-being through a short questionnaire and uses AI to generate clear diagnostic reports with scores, risks, and personalized recommendations.